3SSF/payphone-selfbot/README.md

 Make a file named "names" and leave it blank.

+If using windows, for some odd reason, you need to do this:
+- Copy the contents of ``c.json``
+- Delete ``c.json``
+- Remake ``c.json``
+- Paste the contents back into your new ``c.json``

 - This is a selfbot, and against Discord TOS.
 We do not take responsibility for any bans issued.
 - We are not associated with Discord nor the Discord.js-selfbot project.

->note: this only works 100% on non-mentally-deranged-os's™️.. but doesnt on mentally deranged ones *cough cough* windows *cough* so if you find a bug please create an issue, it is not heavily tested on other os's besides linux :3
+>note: this only works 100% on Linux.. but doesnt on Windows so if you find a bug please create an issue, it is not heavily tested on other os's besides linux :3

 # Future plans
 - Less hardcoding on variables